coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Impact: Obtaining information from the AI that is offensive, confidential, could grant certain legal rights, or triggers unauthorized functionality.
 Note that the person providing the prompt is the one receiving this information.
 The model itself is typically not altered, so this attack does not affect anyone else outside of the user (i.e., the attacker).
 The exception is when a model works with a shared context between users that can be influenced by user instructions.

-Many Generative AI systems have adjusted by their suppliers to behave (so-called _alignment_ or _safety training_), for example to prevent offensive language, or dangerous instructions.
+Many Generative AI systems have been adjusted by their suppliers to behave (so-called _alignment_ or _safety training_), for example to prevent offensive language, or dangerous instructions.
 When prompt injection is  aimed at countering this, it is referred to as a *jailbreak attack*.
 Jailbreak attack strategies include:
 1. Abusing competing objectives.
-For example: if a model wants to be helpful, but also can't give you malicious instuctions, then a prompt injection could abuse this by appealing to the helpfulness to still get the instructions.
+For example: if a model wants to be helpful, but also can't give you malicious instructions, then a prompt injection could abuse this by appealing to the helpfulness to still get the instructions.
 2. Using input that is not recognized by the alignment ('out of distribution') but IS resulting in an answer based on the training data ('in distribution').
 For example: using special encoding that fools safety training, but still results in the unwanted output.

 Examples of prompt injection: